markdryan/subtilis/README.md

 The tentative plan for the project is to first create a compiler for a subset of the existing BBC BASIC V features and then figure out a way of adding modern constructs to the lanuage.
-To start with there will probably only be two target OSes, RISCOS 4 and RISCOS 5, and one CPU family StrongARM or greater.
+To start with there will probably only be two target OSes, RISCOS 3 and RISCOS 4, and one CPU family, ARM 2 or greater.
+Ultimately the goal is to create a 6502 backend for the BBC micro as well, but this is a long way off.